Adult Programs and Special Events

 the Lewisboro Senior Adults meeting at the South Salem Firehouse on the

 third Wednesday (usually) of each month at 11 am.
-The book selection for
+There is no December

 participants.
 Large print copies and CD audio books are also available